Gluing nylon cloth to wood with plastic glue

 NOTE: The rubberized side of the cloth gets glued to the wood, not the nylon side.

 There's a video at YouTube that might be helpful.
 It demonstrates a pneumatic being covered with thin nylon cloth and plastic glue at about minute 29 of the video.

-As you might have noticed in Bruce's video, he uses an iron to heat the cloth and glue.
+As you might have noticed in the above video, he uses an iron to heat the cloth and glue.
 This does two things.
-One, it thins out the glue between the cloth and the wood to almost nothing.
+One, it thins out the glue between the cloth and the wood.
 That's important because with more glue, it will take longer to dry.
 Two, it speeds up the evaporation process.
 What's not obvious in the video is that the wood has been sanded so the surface is a little rough.
-This is important because the roughness of the wood provides channels into which air can get to the 'inside' portions of the gluing surface.
+This is important because the roughness of the wood provides channels so air can get to the 'inside' portions of the gluing surface.
 As it was explained to me, 'That means the microscopic and macroscopic terrain of the two surfaces creates the tightness of the bond.
 Wood pores, tear-outs, rough sanding marks, scraping lines, etc., all strengthen the bond....'
 As the glue dries, it also creates a microscopic lattice network through which air molecules can move, which facilitates the complete drying of the glue.
 Here's an image taken with an electron microscope.

-Another thing Bruce doesn't completely explain is how long he lets the pieces dry before going on to the next step.
+Another thing that's not completely explain is how long he lets the pieces dry before going on to the next step.
 He does say 'a few hours', but it's hard to know exactly how long that was....
 In the video segment below, I let the glue dry for 1-1/4 hours (75 minutes).

 Spots on the paper are moisture that came out of the end grain of the wood.